Planty Gardens – The Green Belt of Krakow

-Planty Gardens is the name of the parklike area that runs along the edge of the Old Town.
-They were created after the old fortifications were laid in the early 1800s.
-The only parts of the ancient city walls that remain standing today are the Florian Gate and the Barbican.
+Planty Gardens is the name of the park-like area that runs along the edge of the Old Town.
+It is one of the largest parks in the city having an area of 21,000 square meters.
+Krakow’s medieval city walls were largely demolished after 1807 leaving an area for public park lands.
+In fact the only parts of the ancient city walls that remain standing today are the Florian Gate and the Barbican.

-Planty Gardens are approximately 4km long, and can be used as a more scenic option when navigating around the inner city.
-This green belt is composed of various small gardens designed in different styles, one area even including a pond and a small bridge.
-While enjoying the serenity of the park, it is possible to appreciate the cooling shade of the leafy trees in the warmer seasons and the beauty of the snow-covered pathways during winter.
+Planty Gardens are approximately 4 km long and it’s at least a two hour walk to complete.
+You can use this as a more scenic option when navigating around the inner city.
+This green contains over 30 various small gardens designed in different styles and all forming a chain of green.
+One of the areas even includes a pond and a small bridge.
+While enjoying the serenity of the park, you can appreciate the cooling shade of the leafy trees in the warmer seasons.
+And, of course, the beauty of the snow-covered pathways during winter.

-Encircling the Old Town, the Gardens make a perfect escape from the bustle of the city, where you can take a relaxing walk to enjoy the plentiful array of statues, fountains, and well-tendered flowerbeds.
-Alternatively, take a break on one of the many benches and watch cyclists, roller skaters, walkers, parents with prams, and many others enjoying the wide pavements and stunning views.
-Planty Gardens make a great location for a bike ride and is close to the route of some of Krakow’s Segway tours.
+Encircling the Old Town or Stare Miasto, the Gardens make a perfect escape from the hustle and bustle of the city.
+Here you can take a relaxing walk and enjoy the plentiful array of statues, fountains, and well-tendered flowerbeds.
+Alternatively, why not take a break on one of the many benches and watch the cyclists, roller skaters, walkers, parents with prams, and many others enjoying the wide pavements and stunning views.
+Also the Planty Gardens make a great location for a bike ride and is close to the route of some of Krakow’s Segway tours.

 Planty Gardens Information

 Address: Surrounding the Old Town

 Opening Hours: All times